TOAST-DOCS/Container-Kubernetes/zh/overview.md

 ## Container > Kubernetes > Overview
-This document briefly describes what Kubernetes is about, as well as NHN Cloud Kubernetes in particular.
+This document briefly describes what Kubernetes is, and outlines the Kubernetes service provided by NHN Cloud.

 ## Kubernetes
-Kubernetes is an open-source platform which manages contianerized workload and services.
-Following features are available:
+Kubernetes is an open-source platform which manages containerized workload and services.
+Kubernetes provides the following features:

 * Service discovery and load balancing
 * Storage orchestration